Forge (film): Production

 The screenplay by Jing Ai Ng was previously selected for the 2021 Film Independent Screenwriting Lab.
 In May 2024, Kelly Marie Tran, Andie Ju, Brandon Soo Hoo, Edmund Donovan, Eva De Dominici, T. R. Knight, Jack Falahee and Sonya Walger joined the cast of the film, with Jing Ai Ng directing from a screenplay she wrote.

 Release

 It had its world premiere at the 2025 South by Southwest Film & TV Festival on March 9, 2025.
+It is scheduled to be released in the United States on May 15, 2026.

 Reception

 Stephen Saito of Variety found Forge to be an "energetic" debut of Jing Ai Ng that explores themes of identity and authenticity through the engaging story of two underdog siblings navigating the art world, despite some plot contrivances.
 Christian Zilko of IndieWire gave the film a B+ and viewed it as a refreshing and entertaining film that compellingly explores the complexities of ambition and identity through its passionate protagonist, Coco, who is dedicated to the art of forgery while navigating the contrasting desires of those around her.

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 87% based on 15 reviews.